hdeshev/eth-address-watch/README.md

 1. Install `golangci-lint`
 2. Install `pre-commit`

-Nix/NixOS users can use the provided `flake.nix` and enter a dev shell with all dependencies in place by running:
+[Nix](https://nixos.org/) users can use the provided `flake.nix` and enter a dev shell with all dependencies in place by running:

 ```sh
 nix develop
 ```

+Editors with [Direnv](https://direnv.net/) support/plugins (VS Code, Emacs, NeoVim) can pick up the dev shell environment and use the tools in a reproducible manner.

-Tested on Linux, but the above Nix setup should work on macOS too.
+Tested on Linux, but the Nix setup should work on macOS too.

 ### Installing dependencies